aryanbans/TabFlash/README.md

 TabFlash is a Firefox extension that replaces the default new tab page with a flashcard interface.
 It utilizes a simplified, inference-only version of the FSRS-6 algorithm (Free Spaced Repetition Scheduler) to manage card scheduling, storing data persistently in browser local storage.

 > [!NOTE]
 > This extension may request the `topSites` permission (often described as browser history).
 This is used solely to display your top 8 most visited sites on the "Deck Complete" screen, providing a familiar experience similar to the default Firefox new tab page.
+No information from this extension will ever leave your device.

 ## Core Functionality